hobofan/cargo-nono/README.md

 - Tries to infer `no_std` compatibility in dependencies by looking for a `#![no_std]` attribute or the often used conditional `#![cfg_attr(not(feature = "std"), no_std)]`
 - Helps in pinpointing which dependencies and feature flags activate `std` feature flags
+- Warn of `use std::` statements in code

 ### Planned features